zeeshanshanif/classmentors/CONTRIBUTING.md

 ## Feature branch

 Avoid working fixes and new feature in your master branch.
-It will prevent you from submitting focussed pull request or it might prevent you from working on more than one fix/feature at a time.
+It will prevent you from submitting focussed pull request or from working on more than one fix/feature at a time.

-Instead create a branch for each fix or feature:
+Instead, create a branch for each fix or feature:
 ```shell
 git checkout master
 git pull upstream master